BorisWilhelms/create-dotnet-devcert/README.md

 ## What does the script do

 The script uses openssl to create a self-signed certificate.
-The certificate will then be imported and trusted at
+The certificate will then be imported and trusted at:

 - System certificates - to enable service-to-service communication
 - User nssdb - to trust the certificate in supported application like Chromium or Microsoft Edge